Askartos/RV32IM-CoreMark/README.md

 # RV32IM-CoreMark
-Compiling setup to run Coremark on baremetal riscv cores
+Simple compiling setup to run Coremark on bare-metal RISC-V cores

 In order to port this template to your platform you have to modify